Content

 More from Life's Next Steps

-2. Leaving the grind and keeping on going
+Leaving the grind and starting something new

 Career planning advisor Cam Mackie says that, if you don't need the money, and you don't love the job, there is no need to keep working, but....